-This allows you to highlight the skills and experience that are most relevant to the job you are applying for, and to downplay any gaps in your employment history or other potential weaknesses.
+This allows you to highlight the hard and soft skills you possess, along with the experience that are most relevant to the job you are applying for, and to downplay any gaps in your employment history or other potential weaknesses.

 In a hybrid resume layout, also known as a combination resume, you use features of both the chronological and functional resume formats.
 The focus is on both your work history and your skills and achievements, making it a versatile format that can be customized to highlight the most relevant information for a particular job application.

 A hybrid resume can be a good choice for candidates who want to highlight both their work history and their skills and accomplishments, or who have a varied work history that includes both relevant and unrelated positions.

 However, in this format, it becomes even more important to arrange all the parts of the resume in a well-organized manner.
 Take care that it is easy to read, with clear headings and bullet points that emphasize the most important information.